Depression After Bariatric Surgery

 Staying active during this time is also very important.
 This can mean exercise, or even just getting out of the house for a fun adventure.
 Endorphins from exercise can help balance any lack of serotonin.
 Keeping your mind active with activities will distract from any unwanted thoughts.

-Alternatively, seeing a doctor and getting medical help where necessary can help alleviate symptoms of depression.
+Alternatively, seeing a doctor and getting medical help where necessary can help alleviate symptoms.

 Symptoms Of Depression